Shopify/react-native-skia/README.md

 ### Building

+- Go to the package folder `cd package`
 - Install dependencies `yarn bootstrap`
 - Build the Skia libraries with `yarn build-skia` (this can take a while)
 - Copy Skia headers `yarn copy-skia-headers`